Jewels of Mary, Queen of Scots: Mary escapes from Lochleven castle and goes to England

 Mary wrote about a ring Elizabeth had sent her for "her succour" on 1 May 1568.
 She would have sent this token back to Elizabeth but she had left it, her "dearest jewel", with Robert Melville.
 After she escaped from Lochleven later in May 1568, Robert Melville brought some jewels to her at Hamilton in the days before the Battle of Langside, including a ring and four or five target hat badges.
 Mary used these jewels as tokens in letters sent to her allies in Scotland, and sent the ring to Queen Elizabeth.
 There is some confusion about the ring or rings Mary sent to Elizabeth, either before or after Langside, from Scotland, or when she arrived in England.

+Claude Nau wrote that Mary sent the rock shaped diamond that Elizabeth had given her, back to Elizabeth as a token before the battle of Langside.
+Her messenger was John Beaton a member of her household.

 After her defeat at Langside, Mary made her way to England.
 Traditionally, she is said to have stayed her last night in Scotland at Dundrennan Abbey.
 An alternative tradition is that she stayed at a laird's house nearby, and gave her host a ring and a damask cloth.
 The text of a letter to Elizabeth from Mary at Dundrennan returning Elizabeth's "token" of a ring after her defeat at Langside survives, apparently from a copy obtained by Michel de Castelnau.